 Our Place crafts cookware that is pleasing to the eye and the planet.
-The brand’s earth tone-colored collections are Teflon- and PTFE-free and are ethically made with responsibly sourced materials.
-It also package and ships its cookware in biodegradable and recyclable materials.
+The brand’s earth-tone-colored collections are Teflon- and PTFE-free and are ethically made with responsibly sourced materials.
+It also packages and ships its cookware in biodegradable and recyclable materials.
 It is dedicated to social responsibility and partners with many charitable organizations.

 2. Great Jones

-Another brand of kitchenware that was designed to be passed down to the next generation of chefs in your family, Lodge’s pots and pans are the highest-quality.
+Another brand of kitchenware that was designed to be passed down to the next generation of chefs in your family, Lodge’s pots and pans are the highest quality.
 The packaging and shipping materials are all recycled and biodegradable and the company tracks its energy conservation and recycling programs.
 The brand is also passionate about social and green initiatives.
-Bonus, this skillet is the perfect take along on your next camping trip.
+This skillet is also the perfect take along on your next camping trip.

 6. Emile Henry

-A family-owned cookware brand, born in France Emile Henry’s collection is known for its amazing clay products which are all heat resistant, durable, and free from harmful chemicals.
-The brand offers a range of products for everyone in from bread bakers to veggie lovers.
+A family-owned cookware brand, born in France Emile Henry’s collection is known for its amazing clay products which are all heat-resistant, durable, and free from harmful chemicals.
+The brand offers a range of products for everyone from bread bakers to veggie lovers.